jonegil/gui-with-gio/egg_timer/02_title_and_size.md

       app.Size(unit.Dp(400), unit.Dp(600)),
     )

-    // listen for events in the window. for range w.Events() {
+    // listen for events in the window for {
+        w.NextEvent()
     }
     os.Exit(0)
   }()